spud/manifesto_docs/user_guide/overview.rst

 **Database query building**
    A comprehensive and easy-to-use database query class handles all your MySQL queries and result sets in a consistent manner

-**User Input Sanitization**
+**User input sanitization**
    Scrub user-submitted data before processing, stripping out malicious code and (optionally) running HTML through HTMLTidy for cleanup

-**Programmatic form generation & a WYSIWYG Form Builder** A simple configuration array for constructing complex forms for editing and collecting data, and a drag’n’drop editor for building and saving your own forms.
+**Programmatic form generation & a drag'n'drop form builder** A simple configuration array for constructing complex forms for editing and collecting data, and a drag’n’drop editor for building and saving your own forms

-**A GUI when you want it, a script when you need it** Simple configurations are managed with a web interface, but you can always roll up your sleeves and write and upload the complex code yourself
+**A GUI when you want it, a script when you need it** Most configuration is managed with a web-based interface, but you can always roll up your sleeves and write and upload the complex code yourself

-**Integrated CSS Editor**
-   Manage all of your stylesheets and media queries with our syntax-checking built-in Stylesheet Editor

 **WYSIWYG editing**
    The popular TinyMCE editor has been customized with Manifesto-specific features for media embedding and link management